B0neShAd0w/Hacktoria/Cold War Enemies.md

 * District: jableh
 * Air Base Name: khmeimim

-Extract the `flagfile-cold-war-enemies.zip` with the password to get your contract card.
+Extract the `flagfile-cold-war-enemies.zip` with the password from the information gained above to get your contract card.